hanchchch/i-wanna-play-minecraft/README.md

 Provision a new Minecraft server stack

 ```
-$ i-wanna-play-minecraft for the first time
+$ i-wanna-play-minecraft with a new server
 instance type (c6i.large):
 public key location for the server (none):
 ```